ckelly38/python-p3-v2-final-project-cli/README.md

 If you enter something that is not allowed, it is not allowed or out of range if it was the correct type.

+## AN IMPORTANT NOTE ABOUT THE NUMBERS IN THIS FILE:
+The actual interface may contain other options allowing the user to modify the tables.
+Which means the numbers are different yet these options (abilities) still exist.

-## KNOWN ISSUE
+## START UP
-NOTE: Database is cleared when the interface opens, so it is synced with the instances created and displayed by the interface.
+NOTE: Information is read in from the database and tables are created when the interface opens, so it is synced with the instances created and displayed by the interface.

-# Other Notes:
+## Other Notes:
 The database is an SQLite Database.
 So you can use the SQLite DB Browser, or VS Code and SQLite and SQLite Viewer Extensions to view it, etc. There are other tools out there to view, and modify it.
 Just to name a few.

-# Phase 3 CLI+ORM Project Template
+## Phase 3 CLI+ORM Project Template

-## Learning Goals
+### Learning Goals

 - Discuss the basic directory structure of a CLI.
 - Outline the first steps in building a CLI.

 ---

-## Introduction
+### Introduction

 You now have a basic idea of what constitutes a CLI.
 Fork and clone this lesson for a project template for your CLI.